Dental Implants – Frequently Asked Questions (FAQ)

 9. What happens during my implant consultation?

-A treatment coordinator will take a 3D cone beam CT scan of your mouth and jaw.
-Dr. Sung will review your scan, assess your needs, and create a personalized treatment plan.
-You’ll also receive transparent pricing and financing options.
+A treatment coordinator takes a 3D cone beam CT scan of the mouth and jaw.
+Dr. Sung reviews the scan, assesses needs, and creates a personalized treatment plan.
+Patients also receive transparent pricing and financing options.

 10. How long does the implant procedure take?